Breeding is not

 Your total gross income (before subtracting costs) for all these sheep would therefore be R110 000 (that is, R75 000 + R35 000).

 This vast difference in income shows how important it is to have a good lamb weaning rate if you’re a sheep breeder.
+An alternative approach

-If breeding lambs is proving difficult in your area, consider buying male ‘store lambs’ from a breeder.
-These are quite hardy and would probably have been vaccinated and dosed by the breeder before sale.
+male ‘store lambs’ from a breeder.
+These are quite hardy and would

 If you were to buy 100 at a live weight of 25kg each, they would cost you about R100 000.